WHAT IS ALEKS?

 - For students who are visually impaired, please contact firstname.lastname@example.org for an access to a test that will work with screen reader technology.

-What do I do if my web browser gets stuck or my computer crashes while I'm taking the Placement Assessment?
+What do I do if my web browser gets stuck or my computer crashes while I'm taking the ALEKS PPL Assessment?
 Simply close the browser, or log out and log back in.
-ALEKS will resume the Placement Assessment exactly where you left off, with no loss of your previous answers.
+ALEKS will resume the assessment exactly where you left off, with no loss of your previous answers.

 Where can I get help with ALEKS?